aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-mosquitto-c/README.md

 3. Unsubscription
 In Mosquitto API mosquitto_unsubscribe_v5_callback_set() callback does not provides result code, instead zero code will be returned on success.

+4. Windows implementation
+mosquitto library can build on Windows but miss threaded interface and can works only in synchronous mode.
+That brokes logic of gRPC requests and client control.